Ways of Knowing

 Season 2: Cosmic Visions

 From the edges of blackholes and ripples of gravitational waves to distant exoplanets and the birth of the universe, astrophysicists are unraveling the mysteries of the cosmos at an unprecedented rate.
-While these discoveries are made possible in part by new technology, like the James Webb Telescope and the LIGO Lab, they are driven by a spirit of inquiry that is as old as humankind.
+While these discoveries are made possible in part by new technology, they are driven by a spirit of inquiry that is as old as humankind.

-In this twelve-part podcast series we are exploring that spirit of inquiry, which spans tens of thousands of years, was cultivated by civilizations around the globe, and has been shaped by ways of thinking that may seem at first “unscientific,” but which have led to great leaps in our understanding of the cosmos.
+In this twelve-part series we are exploring that spirit of inquiry, which spans tens of thousands of years, was cultivated by civilizations around the globe, and has been shaped by ways of thinking that may seem at first entirely “unscientific.”
 Cosmic Visions is produced in collaboration with Johns Hopkins University.

 Episode 1 - Moon Stories: Storytelling was one of the earliest ways humans tried to make sense of the heavens.
 The first object of major study was the moon, and that's because of an uncanny ability it has to keep time.